chiao45/ams562-notes/software/req.rst

 `this description <https://code.visualstudio.com/docs/editor/versioncontrol#_git-support>`_.

-Notice that if you use `Git`_ through :ref:`SSH <soft_req_git_ssh>`, then you need to run the following command inside the terminal of our `container <https://github.com/compdatasci/ams562-desktop>`_:
+Notice that if you use `Git`_ through :ref:`SSH <soft_req_git_ssh>`, then you need to run the following command inside the terminal of the `container <https://github.com/compdatasci/ams562-desktop>`_:

 .. code-block:: console